- What is the data?

 These files are compressed because of their size.
 Use WinZip or a similar program to extract the contents of the files.
 Each compressed file contains thousands of XML files.

-The following data files represent ARC archival descriptions available through March 13, 2013.
+The following data files represent Archival Descriptions available through May 27, 2014.

 * Please note these files are zipped.
 You'll need to use Winzip or a similar program to unzip.